8076ducc/wro-2023/README.md

 ## About

-ducc. is a three-man team comprising Neo Hao Jun, Isaac Tan, and Ng Aaron from the Hwa Chong Robotics Club in Singapore.
+ducc. is a three-man team comprising Neo Hao Jun, Isaac Tan Jia Le, and Ng Aaron from the Hwa Chong Robotics Club in Singapore.

 ## Accolades